larsks/blog.oddbit.com-posts/2013-11-23-long-polling-with-ja.md

   - javascript
   - gevent
   - bottle
+  - zeromq
+  - jquery
 ---

-In this post I'm going to step through an example web chat system implemented in Python (with Bottle and gevent) that uses long polling to implement a simple publish/subscribe mechanism for efficiently updating connected clients in real time.
+In this post I'm going to step through an example web chat system implemented in Python (with [Bottle][] and [gevent][]) that uses long polling to implement a simple publish/subscribe mechanism for efficiently updating connected clients.

 My [pubsub_example][] repository on [GitHub][] has a complete project that implements the ideas discussed in this article.
 This